tmux-python/tmuxp/README.rst

   window,pane}_id to see if its a live tmux object. use kwargs.pop() for session, window, pane.
 - create and test a compact / inline config format.
+- a C-type of binding to pull server/session/window/pane information directly from tmux.

 Roadmap
 -------